Oil & Gas

 - Fuel-free electricity generation

-- Gas saving in case of mechanical drive or electric compressor
+- Gas saving in case of mechanical drive or electrical motor-driven compressors

 - CO2 emissions reduction